-Show Racism the Red Card’s Annual Fortnight of Action takes place in Scotland from 8th - 22nd Oct and in Wales from 17th - 31st Oct 2015
+Show Racism the Red Card’s Annual Fortnight of Action takes place from the 8th - 22nd Oct 2016

 This period of concerted action encourages participation from all sections of communities to celebrate diversity and tackle racism.

 A major aim of the Fortnight of Action is to encourage anti-racism actions, events and initiatives to take place throughout the year.

 Many organisations begin their actions during October and run follow-up events during the year.
 There are other organisations including schools and community groups that look to the Fortnight of Action for ideas and inspirations.

 One proven way of making a difference is to act on a local level to break down barriers that lead to racist attitudes and behaviour.
 These barriers can include:

 - Racial stereotyping

 - Ignorance of other cultures

 - Excluding practices

 - The idea that any one cultural or ethnic group is superior to another